Ai-Kiwi/cc-Remote/readme.md

  - - debug tab
  - move system for storing block cords over to arrays
  - after refueling instently update fuel level (same for movement)
+ - add a loading screen to the website
+ - move code over to typescript
+ - more stuff should be put into the genreal update api call